Zigul1/CoverShell/README.md

 ### USE

+- Copy all the raw text of the script and paste it in a new notepad file
+- save it and give it a .ps1 extension
-- Set a compatible execution policy with the PowerShell command: `set-execution policy -scope CurrentUser RemoteSigned`
+- set a compatible execution policy with the PowerShell command: `set-execution policy -scope CurrentUser RemoteSigned` (or use the "bypass" one)
-- righ-click on the downloaded file "CoverShell.ps1" and then left-click on "Run with PowerShell"
+- righ-click on the file just created ("[name].ps1") and then left-click on "Run with PowerShell"
-- the shell will flash for a moment, will minimize itself and then you will see the GUI (in the background of already opened windows)
+- the shell will appear for a moment, then it will minimize itself and you will see the GUI, in the background of already opened windows.

 [optional]
 - if you want to make it an executable file (.exe), you can use [PS2EXE](https://github.com/MScholtes/PS2EXE) or similare applications.